 One of the most effective ways to educate your campus on Lesbian, Gay, Bisexual, and Transgender issues is to interact directly with members of the campus community.
 Let them meet you, see you and know you.
 Research has shown that people who say they know someone who is lesbian, gay, bisexual or transgender are far less likely to be homophobic.
 Merely being out and getting to know others in your day-to-day life is a form of education.
 An organized way to do this is through a speakers bureau.

 A speakers bureau can be a meaningful and empowering experience for you in addition to being a useful form of community service.
 The speakers bureau is designed to provide a personal perspective on what it means to be a lgbt person in contemporary American society.
 Despite the fact that it seems almost impossible not to be exposed to lgbt issues in today’s world, the continued prevalence of media stereotypes and the fact that many heterosexuals still may not know, or know they know, a lgbt person results in a continuation of fear, confusion and misinformation regarding lgbt people.
-Speakers Bureau panels can be held in a variety of settings, including residence halls, classes, student organization meetings, fraternity or sorority houses, schools, churches, workplaces and other locations of campus.
+Speakers Bureau panels can be held in a variety of settings, including residence halls, classes, student organization meetings, fraternity or sorority houses.

 Goals of the Speakers Bureau

 - To provide accurate information to contradict heterosexist myths and stereotype;

 - To answer people’s questions from each member’s personal perspective, thereby representing the rich diversity of the lgbt community;

 - To provide positive representations of the lgbt community and of supportive allies;

 - To advocate for the civil rights of lgbt people; and